KavinTheG/dotfiles/README.md

   sudo pacman -S stow hyprland nvim waybar wezterm
 ```

-pywal-16 must be used instead of the regular pywal.
-The instruction guide can be found in its github wiki page.
+I am currently using `matugen` for the palette generator.
+It can be installed with an AUR helper, or with cargo.

+My nvim config is just the lazyvim starter with a few additional plugins

 ## Usage

-Ensure that a dotfiles directory exists in $HOME/ and any existing files in dotfiles/ do not exist in $/HOME/.config/.
-It would be wise to make copies of these files instead of immediately deleting them.
+Ensure that a `dotfiles` directory exists in `$HOME/`, and that any existing files in `dotfiles/` do not already exist in `$HOME/.config/`.
+It’s a good idea to back them up before deleting or replacing them.

 ```
 cd ~/dotfiles